Husseyn Chakroun: International career

-Born in Hanover, Germany, to Lebanese parents, Chakroun is eligible to represent both Germany and Lebanon at the international level.
+Born in Hanover, Germany, to Lebanese parents, Chakroun was eligible to represent both Germany and Lebanon at the international level.
+His father was born in Lebanon, and Chakroun has said that his parents' home village was happy to see him represent the country.

-He received his first call-up to the Lebanon national team on 5 November 2024 for friendly matches against Thailand and Myanmar.
-Chakroun made his international debut on 14 November 2024, starting in a 0–0 draw against Thailand.
-He scored his first goal for Lebanon on 25 March 2025 in a 5–0 victory over Brunei during the 2027 AFC Asian Cup qualification campaign.
+Chakroun received his first call-up to the Lebanon national team on 5 November 2024 for friendly matches against Thailand and Myanmar.
+He made his international debut on 14 November 2024, starting in a 0–0 draw against Thailand, and scored his first goal for Lebanon on 25 March 2025, in a 5–0 win over Brunei during the 2027 AFC Asian Cup qualifiers.